carloscisnerosjr/ai-rag-chatbot/README.md

-# Vercel AI SDK RAG Guide Starter Project
+# AI RAG Chatbot Guide

-This is the starter project for the Vercel AI SDK [Retrieval-Augmented Generation (RAG) guide](https://sdk.vercel.ai/docs/guides/rag-chatbot).
+This is based on the starter project for the Vercel AI SDK [Retrieval-Augmented Generation (RAG) guide](https://sdk.vercel.ai/docs/guides/rag-chatbot).
+I have edited parts of the stack for an easier setup.
+Choose the script based on your OS below.
+MacOS and Windows are currently supported.

 ## Stack